rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 - you are probably way behind schedule that the extra hours don't matter.
 - extra hours can hurt team dynamics.
 - communication overhead increases as deadline draws near.
-- sprint towards deadline incentivises technical debt.
+- sprint towards deadline incentivize technical debt.

 In general, it is more realistic to either extend the deadline or deliver what is possible.
 If overtime has to happen, try these approach: